sourcegraph/handbook/content/ce/support-values-enablement.md

 Agenda for session 2:

-* (10 minutes) Transition into safe place of cohort round robin: Something from the last week that brought you job
+* (10 minutes) Transition into safe place of cohort round robin: Something from the last week that brought you joy
 * (15 minutes) Framing round robin: Share one way you feel what you read in Part 1 of Fuller’s book relates to our values/culture/purpose
 * (15 minutes) Sharing round robin 1: What do you feel you gained from Part 1 reading and worksheets?
 * (30 minutes) Sharing round robin 2: What questions came up for you during the reading/worksheets that are still open and you’d like to discuss?